homebound-team/date-fns/README.md

 ## Homebound Fork

 This is Homebound's fork of `date-fns`.
-We forked this repository to extend the functionality of the `businessDate` functions.
+We forked this repository to extend the functionality of the `businessDays` functions.
 Our plan is to PR these improvements back to the mainstream project.
 However, in the meantime, we have logic to publish a `.patch` file to layer this functionality on top of the upstream `date-fns` package via the [`patch-package` project](https://github.com/ds300/patch-package).